StevenSalazarM/stevensalazarm/README.md

 I'm Steven Salazar and I'm a Software Engineering focusing on Cloud and Data Engineering.
 Currently, I am working with Google Cloud technologies, by designing and implementing Data Analytics architectures for our business users.

-The technologies that I usually use can vary depending on the business requirements, however, we always respect our Cybersecurity and Compliance policies, which sometimes can be difficult for a Finance entity.
+The technologies that I usually use can vary depending on the business requirements, however, we always respect our Cybersecurity and Compliance policies, which sometimes can be difficult for a Financial entity.

 :mortar_board: **Education:**
  - Master of Science in Computer Science and Engineering at `Politecnico di Milano` with a focus on Big Data and Cloud Engineering